Building & Managing Playlists

 Here is a screenshot of the detail page for a dynamic playlist (all playlist detail pages have a similar layout):

-On this page, you can manage all aspects of a playlist, including:
+On this page, you can manage many aspects of a playlist, including:

 - The metadata of the playlist, like its title and description.